Related Content

 Tickets may or not be required; and if they are, they can be surprisingly expensive.

-The rules also vary around the size of dogs; particularly whether they can or can't be transported into a pet carrier / basket
+The rules also vary around the size of dogs; Particularly whether they need to be or don't need to be conveyed in a pet carrier / basket.

-They also vary around whether dogs need to be muzzled when they are on the trains.
+They also vary around whether dogs too large for pet carriers, need to be muzzled when they are on the trains.

 Though one thing which is universal is that no tickets or other special restrictions ever apply to guide dogs.